rwilson504/Blogger/dataflow-entity-design-pattern/dataflow-entity-design-pattern.md

-# Enhancing Data Management in Power Platform: Practical Tips for Entity Creation with Autonumber and Alternate Keys
+# Building Better Entities for Dataflows: Autonumber and Alternate Keys in Power Platform

 ## Introduction